 If you’re looking for a fun restaurant in London, with a unique dining experience, you’ll find some great possibilities on this list.
-We’ve lived in London for more than a few years now and we’ve found quite a few fun and exciting ways to dine around the city.
+We’ve lived here for more than a few years now and we’ve found quite a few unique and fun restaurants in London.

 None of these dining experiences are locate inside a traditional restaurant.
 They all take place in unique locations that will give you a new perspective on the city.
 Be sure to book each of these well in advance, especially if you’re only in town for a short time, or you’re booking for a special occasion, since there is limited seating available.